matthewdean/brick-recreations/websites/www.legomedia.com/README.md

     * Changed file extensions of all .asp files to .html so the website can be loaded without custom software
     * Changed links from `href="http://www.legomedia.com/"` to `href="/default.html"`.
     * Changed `javascript:newwindow('post*.asp')` to `javascript:newwindow('/postoffice/post*.asp')`
+    * I copied files from `press.legomedia.com` and put them in the `/press` directory, so the contents of that directory may be anachronistic
+    * Created `index.html` files which redirect to `default.html` so that links from e.g. /ourstuff work correctly.

 ## Website History
 * According to HTML comments, the website was developed by Icon Medialab AG, Hamburg (http://www.iconmedialab.com).